Susan Guillory

 You should also check to make sure you meet the bank’s requirements to open an account.
 We provide a list of suggested banks for business accounts below.

-You can either visit the physical bank or apply online, depending on which institution you choose.
+You can either visit the physical bank or apply online, depending on which type of financial institution you choose.
 You’ll likely need to make a deposit into your new account, which you can do with a digital transfer online, or cash or check in person.

 Depending on what type of business you run or the structure you’ve selected, you may have to go through different steps to open a business bank account.
 We list out some differences below: